ioryioryzhan/feathers-examples/MinimalMobileTheme/README.md

 ## Preview

-The Minimal Theme is used in the [Feathers Components Explorer](http://feathersui.com/examples/components-explorer/) example.
+The Minimal Mobile Theme is used in the [Feathers Components Explorer](http://feathersui.com/examples/components-explorer/) example.